-America’s Racial Contract Is Killing Us
+The Coronavirus Was an Emergency Until Trump Found Out Who Was Dying

 “The people of our country are warriors,” Trump told reporters Tuesday.
 “I’m not saying anything is perfect, and will some people be affected?
 Yes.
 Will some people be affected badly?
 Yes.
 But we have to get our country open and we have to get it open soon.”

-The frame of war allows the president to call for the collective sacrifice of laborers without taking the measures necessary to ensure their safety, while the upper classes remain securely at home.
+The frame of war allows the president to call for the collective sacrifice of laborers without taking the measures necessary to ensure their safety, while the upper classes remain secure at home.
 But the workers who signed up to harvest food, deliver packages, stack groceries, drive trains and buses, and care for the sick did not sign up for war, and the unwillingness of America’s political leadership to protect them is a policy decision, not an inevitability.
 Trump is acting in accordance with the terms of the racial contract, which values the lives of those most likely to be affected less than the inconveniences necessary to preserve them.
 The president’s language of wartime unity is a veil draped over a federal response that offers little more than contempt for those whose lives are at risk.
 To this administration, they are simply fuel to keep the glorious Trump economy burning.

 Collective solidarity in response to the coronavirus remains largely intact—most Americans support the restrictions and are not eager to sacrifice their lives or those of their loved ones for a few points of gross domestic product.
 The consistency across incomes and backgrounds is striking in an era of severe partisan polarization.
 But solidarity with the rest of the nation among elite Republicans—those whose lives and self-conceptions are intertwined with the success of the Trump presidency—began eroding as soon as the disproportionate impact of the outbreak started to emerge.

-Note: *Correction: An earlier version of this piece misdescribed a study showing disproportionately black counties were responsible for over half of coronavirus cases in the United States by describing those counties as “majority black.”
-We regret the error.